Asabeneh/30-Days-Of-Python/11_Day_Functions/11_functions.md

 print(do_something(square_number, 3))
 ```

+🌕 You achieved quite a lot so far.
+Keep going!
+You have just completed day 11 challenges and you are 11 steps a head in to your way to greatness.
+Now do some exercises for your brain and for your muscle.

 ## 💻 Exercises: Day 11

 1. Declare a function _add_two_numbers_.
 It takes two parameters and it returns a sum.